 Garberville, CA 95542

 The State Water Resources Control Board (State Water Board) authorizes the diversion and use of water by the permittee (right holder) in accordance with the limitations and conditions herein SUBJECT TO PRIOR RIGHTS.
-The priority of this right dates from July 22, 1991.
+The priority of this permit (right) dates from July 22, 1991.

 This permit supersedes any previously issued permit on Application 29981.